Scott Labs Yeast Choosing Guide

 Yeast contribute to wine aroma, flavor, and mouthfeel.
 They can release aromas from grapes as well as produce aromatic compounds themselves.
 Certain strains also produce polysaccharides and other compounds increasing mouthfeel.
 Select yeast with traits best suited for the intended wine style.

-Avoiding Hydrogen Sulfited (H2S) and Other Sulfur Off-Odors
+Avoiding Hydrogen Sulfites (H2S) and Other Sulfur Off-Odors

 Yeast can produce sulfur off-odors, especially in low nutrient environments.
 The amount of sulfur off-odors produced varies by yeast strain and fermentation conditions.
 Some yeast strains have been selectively bred to produce no (or very little) H2S, even under stressful conditions.